The School of Advanced Study, University of London, aims to make its facilities and resources as fully accessible as possible.

 If you wish to increase the size of fonts on this (and other) sites, use the following instructions for popular web browsers:

-- This site follows complies as far possible with the recognised Web content Accessibility standards set by the W3C Web Accessibility Initiative and CAST.
+- This site complies as far as possible with the recognised Web content accessibility standards set by the W3C Web Accessibility Initiative and CAST.

-- We aspire to ensure that all pages are level A compliant which means that no users should find it impossible to access their content, and the majority of check points meet level AA.
+- We aspire to ensure that all pages are level A compliant, which means that no users should find it impossible to access their content.
+The majority of check points meet level AA.

-You may need to use plug-in applications in order to access or download some files on this site.
-Here is a list of applications and links to free downloads.
+You may need to use plug-in applications to access or download some files on this site.

-- Documents followed with [Word] are in DOC format (Microsoft Word) and can be opened with Micro
+- Documents followed with [Word] are in DOC format (Microsoft Word) and can be opened with Microsoft Word viewer.